One-Nexus/Synergy/README.md

 </div>
 ```

-If we want to hide the logo, we can add the `noLogo` modifier to the header:
+If you want to hide the logo, you can add the `noLogo` modifier to the header:

 ```html
 <div class="header-noLogo">